 Transportation is easy to find in Midtown.
 In addition to the neighborhood’s many individual train stops, you can find Grand Central Terminal on the east side, along with Penn Station and Port Authority Bus Terminal on the west side.

-Manhattan’s newest mega-development lies west of 9th Avenue; north of 30th Street; and south of 41st Street.
-The main development is just south of Hudson Yards Park and it starts where the High Line ends, perfectly positioned to benefit from the foot traffic that comes from the 7 train station at 34th Street and Tenth Avenue.
-Hudson Yards is for those who want the newest of the new rather than historic charm.
-It’s also extremely convenient for those who will be working at one of the many office towers in the area, which will be home to some of the largest companies in many of the city’s leading industries, including top law and finance firms.
+The largest private real estate development in the United States, known as Hudson Yards, lies west of 9th Avenue; north of 30th Street; and south of 41st Street.
+The main development is located just south of Hudson Yards Park where the High Line ends.
+Its convenience to West Chelsea and the 7 train make Hudson Yards perfect for those who want the newest of the new rather than historic charm.

 Sutton Place & Beekman Place

 East of First Avenue, to the north of 49th Street and to the south of 59th Street, are two historic mini-neighborhoods with similar character: Sutton Place and Beekman Place.
 Both are known as elite residential communities, with picky

 • The two main types of apartments available for purchase in NYC.
 Co-ops are more common than condos.

 boards and lavish single-family mansions that have been owned by some of the world’s most successful people.
 Those looking for a quiet, secluded location within Midtown – a place to call home – will enjoy Sutton Place and Beekman Place.